ACCC shares 8 misleading statements for consumers to look out for in 2024

 The ACCC findings named motor vehicles, electronics, white goods, and homewares as the prominent products Aussie consumers had guarantee (refund/warranty) issues with, and urged businesses to uphold their responsibilities when it comes to consumer rights.

-Statements like 'no refunds under any circumstances' are incorrect and can often lead a consumer to accept a faulty product or service without question, but this is untrue.
+Statements like 'no refunds under any circumstances' are incorrect, but can often lead consumers to accept a faulty product or service without question.

 If a product or service has a major problem, consumers do have the right to choose a refund.